meltano/handbook/src/_data-team/data-classification.md

 **Examples:**

 - Customer IDs, including billing account numbers.
-- All other customer data that is not explicitly shared by the customer, including the names of persons and organizations who a customers to Meltano if they have not explicitly given permission for their names to be used.
+- All other customer data that is not explicitly shared by the customer, including the names of persons and organizations who are customers of Meltano if they have not explicitly given permission for their names to be used.
 - All other personally identifiable information (PII) such as name, birthdate, address, etc. where the information is held in combination and could lead to identity theft or other misuse; certain research (e.g. proprietary or otherwise protected).

 ### Level 4: Highly Restricted